 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are two main types of autopsies based on the reason for them: forensic autopsies and clinical autopsies.
+There are two main types of autopsies: forensic and clinical.

 Advertisement

 The process of an autopsy can vary depending on the reason for it.
 Forensic autopsies are often very thorough, examining every part of the body.
-They also typically include crime scene investigation and toxicology — the branch of science that explores the nature, effects and detection of poisons.
+They also typically include crime scene investigation and toxicology — detection of poisons, drugs and chemicals in the body.

 In general, the steps of an autopsy may include: